FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/index.md

 ## 介绍

-The new year has begun, in order to thank you for your long-term company and support, we will FISCO BCOS open source community since the establishment of more than 400 technical dry goods and classic chapters into a document, as a collection of blockchain dry goods, to share with you.!
-Please click here for the full version.(https://mp.weixin.qq.com/s?__biz=MzA3MTI5Njg4Mw==&mid=2247493260&idx=1&sn=b042be04819c89169b81bcee99eb2a18&chksm=9e3a71e6e1d2ad682bf8fde9f178c91160e5d7cdf187a81cedb191b8da1605f206f9bfd98ec0&from=industrynews&version=4.1.7.6018&platform=win#rd)
+The new year has begun, in order to thank you for your long-term company and support, we will FISCO BCOS open source community since the establishment of more than 400 technical dry goods and classic chapters into a document, as a collection of blockchain dry goods, to share with you!
+Please click here for the full version(https://mp.weixin.qq.com/s?__biz=MzA3MTI5Njg4Mw==&mid=2247493260&idx=1&sn=b042be04819c89169b81bcee99eb2a18&chksm=9e3a71e6e1d2ad682bf8fde9f178c91160e5d7cdf187a81cedb191b8da1605f206f9bfd98ec0&from=industrynews&version=4.1.7.6018&platform=win#rd)

 FISCO BCOS is divided into six chapters, which are created and optimized by all members of the community.
-Community developers can submit PR contribution articles on GitHub to share FISCO BCOS development experience and usage experience.。
+Community developers can submit PR contribution articles on GitHub to share FISCO BCOS development experience and usage experience。

 ## The concept and principle of blockchain